fm4dd/pmod-8led2/readme.md

 <img src="images/8led2-top.jpg" width="240px">

 This PMOD provides 8x dual-color LED display output to FPGA designs via two double row PMODs.
-It is possible to install either type of dual-color LEDs: “common cathode” or “common anode”.
-The default is “common cathode”, which allows for working with normal logic.
-WIth normal logic, setting the output “HIGH” lights up the LED.
+It is possible to install either type of dual-color LEDs: ï¿½common cathodeï¿½ or ï¿½common anodeï¿½.
+The default is ï¿½common cathodeï¿½, which allows for working with normal logic.
+WIth normal logic, setting the output ï¿½HIGHï¿½ lights up the LED.
 If "common anode" LEDs are installed, JP1 must separate GND, and close the connection to + 3.3V.
 Common anode uses inverted logic, The LEDs light up when the output is set "LOW".
 [fpga.fm4dd.com](http://fpga.fm4dd.com/)

 ### Schematic